-Using an eSIM on a cellular enabled Windows laptop or tablet
+Using an eSIM on a Windows laptop or tablet

 Like a traditional SIM card, an eSIM stores the data your device needs to use the EE network. eSIM means an embedded SIM, but unlike a physical SIM card, an eSIM is built into your device.